 Fall festival season in New Orleans kicks into high gear come October.
 There’s NOLAxNOLA (a citywide celebration of live music), National Fried Chicken Fest, Gentilly Fest, Crescent City Blues & BBQ Fest, NOLA Caribbean Experience, Top Taco, and more!
 Check out the event listings at the bottom of the page for exact dates and more information.

 New Orleans has a reputation for being one of the most haunted cities in America, so there’s no better place to celebrate Halloween.
-Best of all, the Halloween celebrations tend to be spread out throughout the last two weekends of the month, beginning with the Krewe of Boo Parade and Zombie Run.
+Best of all, the Halloween celebrations last all month long.
+A favorite is the Krewe of Boo Parade and Zombie Run.
 The Mortuary haunted house will be open all month long, and ghost tours are available year-round.
-Check out the annual LGBT celebration Halloween New Orleans, which benefits Project Lazarus.
+Check out the annual LGBTQ celebration Halloween New Orleans, which benefits Project Lazarus.
 Looking for even more spooky celebrations?
 See our full guide to Halloween here.